 You don’t have to be a baby boomer to suffer from knee pain.
 Plenty of younger people have pain that they can trace to overuse or to a specific injury.
 Older people also may be afflicted with arthritis that can cause knee or hip pain.
 But as increasing numbers of boomers move into their 60s and 70s, knee arthritis is becoming a common complaint.
-Moreover, the pain it produces can interfere with patients being able to run or even walk as they would wish.
+Moreover, the pain it produces can interfere with people being able to run or even walk as they would wish.
 Understandably, many people are looking for the best medication to ease the pain.
 Here, the research has failed us all.

 No Clarity on Long-Term Pain Control for Knee Arthritis:

-A recent article in JAMA (Dec.
+An article in JAMA (Dec.
 25, 2018) reviewed 47 randomized controlled trials of medications or supplements for knee pain.
 In all of them, the pharmacological intervention was compared to placebo or to another treatment.
 Importantly, all of the studies lasted for at least a year.
 (Short-term pain relief studies may not tell us enough about how well the treatment works in the long run.)
 This is exactly the type of study that should reveal how well medications work over the long term for controlling knee pain.

 The Envelope Is Nearly Empty: